 Rough-scaled sand boa (Gongylophis conicus)

+One male sand boa has lived at the Zoo since 2011.
+He was born in 2000.
 The rough-scaled sand boa is relatively small compared to other snake species.
 Females are much larger than males of this species, reaching up to 3 feet in length while males often do not exceed 2 feet.
 The head of a rough-scaled sand boa is covered in small scales and they have tiny eyes with vertical pupils.
-Their coloration ranges from tan to grey on their stomachs and they have a zigzag pattern of connected reddish-brown markings.

 Status in the wild